nojronatron/java-code-challenges/docs/readme-connectBinaryTrees.md

 - TreeNode has getter-setters for Value, LeftChild, and RightChild.
 - TreeNode has boolean IsLeaf helper method.
 - TreeNode has boolean HasLeftChild and HasRightChild helper methods.
+- TreeNode has boolean HasOnlyLeftChild and HasOnlyRightChild helper methods.

 Notes:

-- Tree design is not the focus.
+- Tree design is not the focus, rather the Add function design and execution.
-- Tree Node will be written in actual Java code, and then testing using JUnit Jupiter.
+- Tree Node will be written in actual Java code, and then tested using JUnit Jupiter.
+- Many of the Tree properties were implemented to make code easier to read.
+- Another helper method DisplayTree was developed for simplified "tree viewing", assisting with test and debug.

 ## Pseudocode